aislab-hevs/pro_DEXiRE/README.md

 ## Installing with wheels

-The package can be compile to a wheel fire and the easy installed.
-To build a wheel execute the following command in the terminal and localized in the RecipeGPT main folder:
+The package can be compile to a wheel file which is easy to install with python package manager pip.
+To build a wheel execute the following command in the root directory of this repository:

 For Unix/Linux/macOS build: